Manishearth/manishearth.github.io/source/_posts/2016-08-18-gc-support-in-rust-api-design.markdown

 Recently we've been working on getting compiler-level GC support for Rust.
 The plan is to provide a base set of APIs and intrinsics on which GCs can be built, without including an actual GC itself.
 This blog post serves as status update and a pre-pre-rfc on the designs.
 I'm also going to walk through the process of coming up with the current design.
+We'll soon be posting more detailed design docs and discussion about some of the unresolved bits.

 The motivation behind this is the same as [my motivation for writing rust-gc][motivation].
 Firstly, it makes it possible to integrate with languages which themselves have a GC.
 Being able to safely